 The New Zealanders nevertheless began their advance at 5.25 a.m. on 12 October.
-The preliminary artillery barrage had been largely ineffective because of the near-impossibility of bringing the guns forward through the quagmire, or stabilising those that were in position.
-Exposed to raking German machine-gun fire from both the front and the flank, and unable to get through barbed wire that had not been cut, the New Zealanders were pinned down in shell craters.
+The preliminary artillery barrage had been largely ineffective because it was almost impossible to bring the guns forward through the quagmire, or to stabilise those that were in position.
+Exposed to raking German machine-gun fire from both the front and the flank, and unable to get through barbed wire that had not been cut by the artillery, the New Zealanders were pinned down in shell craters.
 Orders for another push at 3 p.m. were postponed and then cancelled.

 On 18 October, II Anzac Corps was relieved by Canadian troops.
 In a series of well-prepared but costly attacks in atrocious conditions, they finally occupied the ruins of Passchendaele village on 6 November.
 The offensive had long since failed in its strategic purpose and the capture of Passchendaele no longer represented any significant gain.